NextCenturyCorporation/MCS/python_api/API.md

 This object's rotation angle in degrees.

+### shape : string

+This object's shape in plain English.

+### texture_color_list : list of strings

+This object's colors, derived from its textures, in plain English.

 ### visible : boolean

 Whether you can see this object in your camera viewport.